-So, is our fight against terrorism or against Islamic fascism?
+So, is our fight against “terrorism” or against a global Islamist threat?
 To wit, is Islam peaceful, or intrinsically fascist?

 The answers couldn’t be clearer.
 Terrorism is not an enemy; it’s a tactic.
 Muslim examples aside, terrorist tactics have been adopted by groups as varied as Northern Ireland’s IRA, Colombia’s FARC, the Shining Path of Peru, West Germany’s Baader-Meinhof Gang, Italy’s Brigate Rosse, Spain’s Basque ETA, and our homegrown Symbionese Liberation Army.
 Mostly separatists and leftists, none of these groups viewed terrorism as an end in itself, but as a means to another, political end.